rspec/rspec-rails/README.md

 ### System specs, feature specs, request specs–what’s the difference?

-RSpec Rails provides three types of specs that do not directly correspond to any Rails application component.
+RSpec Rails provides some end-to-end (entire application) testing capability to specify the interaction with the client.

 #### System specs